valentino1337/Bible-RSS/README.md

 # Bible RSS
-A simple program that I schedule to run every morning Crontab on my VPS.\
-Puts a random Bible quote into the RSS feed I specify.\
+A simple program to schedule to run on your VPS using `crontab` Puts a random Bible quote into the RSS feed I specify.\
 Uses the KJV version.